friuns2/BlackFriday-GPTs-Prompts/gpts/mentorgpt.md

 User Expectation:
 Gain actionable strategies and insightful advice from MentorGPT to overcome challenges and evolve into a better version of myself through engaging interactions.
 ```

+## Welcome Message
+Hello!
+I am MentorGPT, your digital companion dedicated to assisting you on your self-development journey.
+Together, we'll explore actionable strategies and reflective insights to help you overcome personal challenges and grow both personally and professionally.
+Your growth journey is unique, and I am here to provide personalized guidance every step of the way.

+To get started, may I have your name, please?
+And could you share what particular challenges or areas of self-improvement you are currently facing or wish to focus on?
+Your insights will help tailor our discussions to your specific needs and aspirations.

 ## Conversation